ONEOK Inc. (OKE) Shares Soar Above 1-Year High

-ONEOK Inc. (NYSE: OKE)’s stock price has increased by 1.54 compared to its previous closing price of 58.60.
-However, the company has seen a 0.30% increase in its stock price over the last five trading sessions.
+The stock price of ONEOK Inc. (NYSE: OKE) has surged by 1.46 when compared to previous closing price of 61.72, but the company has seen a 6.86% gain in its stock price over the last five trading sessions.
 Barrons Online reported on 05/15/23 that U.S. Stock Futures March Higher With Debt-Ceiling Talks in Focus

 Is It Worth Investing in ONEOK Inc. (NYSE: OKE) Right Now?